 Next steps survivorship program

 As a survivor, or a parent of a survivor of cancer or bone marrow transplant (BMT), you may wonder how diagnosis or treatment will affect you or your child’s health and well-being in the future.
-When cancer treatment is over, our relationship with you continues.
+When treatment is over, our relationship with you continues.

 Our survivorship program was established in May 2001 and sees over 200 survivors every year.
 The program helps patients and families to identify and monitor possible late effects, educates on ways to maintain a healthy lifestyle based on risk factors, and empowers survivors to advocate for their health.